jkravets1/equities/README.md

 We begin by initializing a universe client.

     from equities import Universe
-    u = Universe()
+    u = Universe(verbose=True)

+The verbose optional argument defaults to False.
-The results of initializing should look something like this:
+The results of initializing with the verbose=True looks something like this:

     ----------------------------------------
     🐋	Welcome to equities.
     ----------------------------------------
     Initializing Universe...
-    > 🏛️	Welcome to polity.
     > ✨	Auth success. apis connected.
     > 🌌	Universe initialized. size: 7896
     Success.
 You're good to go!